BackyardCoding/Frontend/README.md

 # Frontend
-This repository demonstrates the frontend development skills of mdumbuya.
+This repository demonstrates the frontend development skills of BackyardCoding.

 ## Description
 The depicted code of the repository was developed as part of different hobby projects.